Phone-GWP-group

 You can tailor vacuum formed insert trays to your specific requirements - although there are high upfront tooling costs.

 They are also great for usability.
-As a single piece of material, vac-formed dunnage can be easily stacked and layered within a single outer tote.
+As a single piece of material, vacuum-formed dunnage can be easily stacked and layered with a single outer tote.
 They are also a popular choice for use as kitting trays.

 Best compromise between cost and performance (for lower volumes)